PhD Candidate (ABD)

 Shay received their bachelor’s degree in American Indian Studies from Black Hills State University in Spearfish, South Dakota and went on to receive both a M.Ed. in Curriculum and Teaching from Fitchburg State University and a M.A. in History from the University of Massachusetts Amherst.
-In their spare time, Shay can be found training and showing at local dog trials, speaking for the UMass Amherst Stonewall Center Speakers Bureau, or just hiking, baking, and otherwise enjoying life in the Pioneer Valley.
-They use the pronouns they/them/theirs.
+They have comprehensive training in the fields of Modern US Gender and Labor history, the History of Sexuality and Gender, the History of Capitalism, and Native American History and Economic Self-Determination.